Benjamin H. Steele: Career

 After considering relocating to the western United States, Steele opted instead to begin a practice in Derby.
 While practicing law, Steele also served as postmaster of Derby Line.
 He later moved to St. Johnsbury, and among the prospective attorneys who studied in his office was Henry Clay Ide.

 Steele's health prevented him from joining the Army during the Civil War; instead, he was appointed drillmaster on the military staff of Governor Erastus Fairbanks with the rank of colonel, and provided the initial military training to newly recruited Union Army soldiers.

 In 1865, Luke P. Poland, the chief justice of the Vermont Supreme Court, was appointed to fill the vacancy in the United States Senate caused by the death of Jacob Collamer.
 Associate Justice John Pierpoint succeeded Poland; despite being only 28 years old, Steele's reputation as an attorney was so well established after his seven years' experience that he was appointed to fill the vacant Associate Justice's position.
 Steele served on the court until 1870, when he declined reappointment, and returned to the practice of law.
 In February 1870, Governor Peter T. Washburn died; the Lieutenant Governor, George Whitman Hendee, succeeded to the governorship, and Steele was the jurist who administered the oath of office to Hendee.

-In 1870, was appointed to the Vermont Board of Education, on which he served until 1873.
+In 1870, Steele was appointed to the Vermont Board of Education, on which he served until 1873.
 In 1872, Steele was an unsuccessful candidate for the United States House of Representatives; the Republican nomination, then tantamount to election, went to Poland.
 Later in 1872, Steele was a delegate to the Republican National Convention.